Steve Womack: 2020

+2022

+Womack won reelection against Democratic nominee, Lauren Mallett-Hays, and Kalagias, with 63.7% to 32.9% and 3.4%.

+2024

+Womack faced a primary challenge from state senator Clint Penzo.
+Womack defeated Penzo, receiving 54%.

 Tenure

 In 2010, Womack signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.

 Womack was a member of the House Appropriations Committee when in 2014 lawmakers inserted a prohibition into an appropriations bill that would prevent USDA staff from working on finishing regulations related to the meat industry.

 In a 2015 episode of his show Last Week Tonight with John Oliver, John Oliver criticized Womack for blocking the enforcement of laws proposed by the Grain Inspection, Packers and Stockyards Administration that were designed to protect chicken farmers from being threatened or punished by the companies they work for if they spoke out regarding their farming experiences.

 In 2015, Womack condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

 In December 2017, Womack voted for the Tax Cuts and Jobs Act of 2017.

+Womack did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
+Womack voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.
 On May 19, 2021, Womack was one of 35 Republicans to join all 217 Democrats present in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 On November 30, Womack voted in favor of H.R.
 550: Immunization Infrastructure Modernization Act of 2021.
 The bill helps create confidential, population-based databases that maintain a record of vaccine administrations.

 As of October 2021, Womack had voted in line with Joe Biden's stated position 15% of the time.

 In 2022, Womack was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+A staunch Kevin McCarthy ally, Womack presided over the process to remove McCarthy as Speaker he opposed, in the October 2023 Speaker of the House election, Womack along with over 20 of his Republican colleagues voted for Steve Scalise in protest over Jim Jordan for the first three ballots before voting for Mike Johnson in the fourth and final ballot.